Moema (district of São Paulo)

 Moema is a district in the south region of the city of São Paulo.
+The name was first applied to the area in the early 20th century, when São Paulo expanded southward and began formalizing new residential districts.

 Toponym

 The toponym "Moema" is a reference to the character, possibly fictional, of the poem Caramuru, by Santa Rita Durão, classic of the Brazilian arcade literature written in 1781.
 The character's name, in turn, corresponds to the Old Tupi language mo'ema, which means "lie" (in the poem, Moema was the lover rejected by the main character, Diogo Álvares, thus representing false love, as opposed to true love, represented by Diogo's wife, Catarina Paraguaçu).